elleen/elleen.github.io/index.md

 ---
 # Hi!

-I'm a recent graduate of Northeastern University, where I received my BS in Computer Science.
-I'm excited to be joining [Square](https://squareup.com/) as a software engineer later this summer.
+I'm currently a software engineer at [Square](https://squareup.com/).
+I recently graduated from Northeastern University, where I received my BS in Computer Science.

 In my free time, I like riding my bike, trying new food, and taking care of my plants 🌱

-📍 currently Boston ☃️ , soon Atlanta 🍑
+📍 Atlanta 🍑